Ross Enterprise Park

 Key benefits to investors include:

-- Excellent road network links that include immediate access to the M50, which links to the M5 (Midland & South West) and A449 dual carriageway which links to the nearby M4 corridor (South West and South Wales).
+- Excellent road network links that include immediate access to the M50, which links to the M5 (Midland and South West) and A449 dual carriageway which links to the nearby M4 corridor (South West and South Wales)

 Indicative site layout for Ross Enterprise Park (subject to change)